-Connect-Ed calls to absent students occurs daily ONLY when absence is recorded the same day as absence
+\\Connect-Ed calls to absent students occurs daily ONLY when absence is recorded the same day as absence\\

-OF ABSENCES SCHOOL ACTION DISTRICT ACTION LEGAL 1 & 2 (Total) Teacher calls home Teachers should inform Attendance Counselor (AC)/ Designee (AD) of any contact attempted/made with parent and on non-working phone numbers. a.
-Connect-Ed calls to absent students (occurs daily) 3 (Unexcused) AC/AD mails 3-Day Unexcused Absences Attendance Notice STARS letter and mails to student's home (elementary and middle school and educational center students only). a.
+OF ABSENCES SCHOOL ACTION DISTRICT ACTION 1 & 2 (Total) Teacher calls home Teachers should inform Attendance Counselor (AC)/ Designee (AD) of any contact attempted/made with parent and on non-working phone numbers. a.
+Connect-Ed calls to absent students (occurs daily) 3 (Unexcused) a.
+AC/AD mails 3-Day Unexcused Absences Attendance Notice STARS letter and mails to student's home (elementary and middle school and educational center students only). a.
 Connect-Ed call from Chancellor 5 (Total) a.
-AC/AD mails 5-Day Total Absences Attendance Notice STARS letter and mails to student's home. ➢ AC/AD submits 5-day letter to nurse to: ✓ Check for the Universal Health Form ✓ Contact family ✓ Develop Individual Health Plan for students (i.e. Asthma Action Plan) 5 (Unexcused) & MPD Pick- ups a.
+AC/AD mails 5-Day Total Absences Attendance Notice STARS letter and mails to student's home. ➤ AC/AD submits 5-day letter to nurse to: 5 (Unexcused) & MPD Pick- ups a.
 AC/AD mails 5-Day Unexcused Absences STARS letter to the student's home requesting an attendance conference b.
 Student is referred to the Student Support Team (SST) c.
 Determine and document root cause of absences and intervention in STARS Student, parent/guardian and appropriate school officials develop Student Attendance Support Plan to connect the family to in-school or community resources and city agencies, and to make recommendations for next steps Follow up within 10-days to track student's progress on next steps identified in attendance conference.
 Follow up with programs/resources identified for support during attendance conference to determine if student/family is participating d.
 Home visit must be conducted, if parent is not responsive to meeting request a.
 OYE will monitor 5-day meeting compliance rate b.
-OYE will review root causes to identify common themes in need of system wide action. • 7 (Unexcused) a.
+OYE will review root causes to identify common themes in need o system wide action.
+7 (Unexcused) a.
 AC/AD mails MPD warning letter 10 (Total) a.
 AC/AD mails 10-Day Total Absences STARS letter to the student's home arranging an attendance conference; Student, parent/guardian and appropriate school officials meet to develop or modify Student Attendance Support Plan to connect the family to in-school or community resources and city agencies, and to make recommendations for next steps b.
 If parent is non-responsive to meeting request, student is referred to SST